SeanChao/mirror-cache/docs/README.md

 Policies are an array of customized cache policies.

-- `name`: the unique name of the policy
+- `name`: the **unique** name of the policy.
+Used in database key spaces and metrics to identify the policy in a user-friendly way.
 - `type`: the type of the policy, see [Cache Policies](#cache-policies) for details
 - `path`: the path of cached data
 - `metadata_db`: the metadata database to use: `redis` or `sled`.
 See [Cache Policies](#cache-policies) for details